 |Requesting a Leave of Absence for any reason (including for music exams, appointments, funerals etc)||Visit the Requesting a Leave of Absence page and complete the Leave of Absence form|

 |Academic Progress across School||Contact your child's Head of Year|

 |General Information or School Issue||Email Office on firstname.lastname@example.org or call on 020 8365 4400|

 |ParentMail query||Email Office on email@example.com or call on 020 8365 4400|

 |Booking Parents' Evening appointments||Email email@example.com or call on 020 8365 4400|

 |Lockers||Students can speak to a member of the Admin Team in the SW or NW Office|

 |Making a Complaint||See our Complaints Policy for course of action|

 Most general issues relating to your child should be addressed to their Tutor in the first instance.
-If you wish to escalate an enquiry, please then contact their Head of College.
+If you wish to escalate an enquiry, please then contact their Head of Year.
 If you wish to take the matter further, please then contact one of our Assistant Headteachers or the Deputy Head.
 Only in exceptional circumstances should the Co-Headteachers be contacted about an individual child.